CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-\emph{Add-like operators} are translated through rules in Figure~\ref{fig:add_rules}.
-Note that add-like operators do not need to be lowered to any MPC-specific runtime (\emph{i.e.}, there's no $\add_{MPC}$ operator in $E$) because they never need communication between parties (Section~\ref{sec:bg_basic_ops}).
-When adding two secrets (\textsc{Sec-Sec Add}), the scaling factors must match (Section~\ref{sec:bg_scaling}).
-If not, \sys inserts a $\encode$ operator to match the scaling factor to the larger ($s_{max}$) between the two ($\encode(E,s)$ is a no-op if $E$ is already of scale $s$).
-Then, the two secrets are simply added (Section~\ref{sec:bg_basic_ops}).
-When adding a secret and public integer values (\textsc{Sec-PubInt Add}), the public integer must be added in only one of the parties (Section~\ref{sec:bg_basic_ops}). \sys always performs the addition in party 0.
-Again, if the two scaling factors do not match, \sys adds a $\encode$ operator.
+\emph{\textbf{Add-like operators}} do not need to be lowered to any MPC-specific runtime (\emph{i.e.}, there's no $\add_{MPC}$ operator in $E$) because they never need communication between parties (Section~\ref{sec:bg_basic_ops}).
+When adding two secrets (Equation \ref{eq:sec-sec-add}), the scaling factors must match (Section~\ref{sec:bg_scaling}).
+If not, \sys inserts a $\encode$ operator to match the scaling factor to the larger ($s^\prime$) between the two ($\encode(E,s)$ is a no-op if $E$ is already of scale $s$).
+Then, the two secrets are simply added (Section~\ref{sec:bg_basic_ops}). \begin{small}

-When adding a secret and a public floating-point (\textsc{Sec-PubFloat Add}), the floating-point is first converted to an integer through a $\encode$ operator, using a scaling factor of $\max(s, \defaultscale)=s_{max}$.
-Then, similar to \textsc{Sec-PubInt Add}, the secret is rescaled if needed, and only party 0 performs the addition.
-It is crucial to use $\max(s, \defaultscale)=s_{max}$ instead of the secret's scaling factor $s$ when converting the floating-point.
-Otherwise, a large conversion error may be introduced when $s$ is small (\emph{e.g.}, $s$=1).
-We found that CrypTen simply uses $s$ in such conversions (the conversion occurs dynamically inside the library)~\cite{crypten_conversion_bug} and occasionally suffers from a high conversion error.
-We only show interesting cases for brevity, and rules with the operators switched (\emph{e.g.}, \textsc{PubInt-Sec Add}, which works similarly to \textsc{Sec-PubInt Add}) or trivial cases (addition between public values) are omitted.
+\end{small} When adding a secret and public values (Equation \ref{eq:sec-pubint-add}), the public value must be added in only one of the parties (Section~\ref{sec:bg_basic_ops}). \sys always performs the addition in party 0.
+Again, the inputs are rescaled if the two scaling factors do not match.
+If the public value is floating point, it is first encoded with scaling factor $s_d$ (equation omitted for space). \begin{small}